albertllousas/implementing-hexagonal-architecture/readme.md

     they need something from the outside (secondary actors, a database access, for instance).
 Here, we have Dependency Inversion Principle (the “D” in SOLID) in practice.

-- *Use-cases/application-services*: They implement the driver ports, they expose the functionality of the app orchestrating actions or steps, defining the interactions within the domain and ports.
+- *Use-cases/application-services*: They implement the driver ports, they expose the functionalities of the app , they orchestrate the infrastructure (ports) and the domain to achieve a single business use case.
+They are stateless.

 #### Outside world: the infrastructure